 One fighter may have a reach advantage, while the other could have more speed, skill, and stamina.
 All of the factors play a role in determining the winner of the fight.

 When you stop thinking about fighting as violence and start seeing it as a chess match, with each strike representing a move on the board, you can start seeing why Muay Thai is such an intriguing sport.

 My Muay Thai journey started in 2005 at the Greek Cultural Center in Vancouver.
 That night there was a Muay Thai event being held and my friend Roberto (he would later become North American Champion) invited me to watch his fight.

 After watching my friend fight, I remember falling in love with the sport.
 Muay Thai was a violent sport on the surface, but there was a beauty to that violence that drew me in.

 In my second year of University, I ended up signing up to an MMA gym near my school.
 This is where I would have my first experience with standup striking – I’m hesitant to really call this Muay Thai training given the fact it was an MMA gym that focused on BJJ and boxing.

 After my first year of training at the gym, the following summer I would have my first introduction to ‘real’ Muay Thai when I did a university exchange to Bangkok in 2007.
 While I was in Bangkok I trained at a few gyms around the city and when I traveled.
 Even though I had to commute an hour to get to the gym in busy Bangkok traffic, I was hooked.

-Once I returned to Canada, I never did find another gym that could replicate the experience I had in Thailand.
-It was like eating at a world class restaurant and then going to eat at McDonalds.
-I trained at a few more MMA gyms in Vancouver, but I was always knew that the training was nothing compared to what I experienced in Thailand.
+I never did find another gym that could replicate the experience I had in Thailand.
+It was like eating at a world class restaurant and then going to eat at McDonald’s.
+I trained at a few more MMA gyms in Vancouver, but I always knew that the training was lacking.

 Arriving in Thailand